-Except the prompt and the prompt template, all the configuration values are as set by the examples and could be left out or changed.
+Except the prompt and the prompt template, all the configuration values are as set by the examples and could be left out or changed(AI@Meta, 2024).

 This input then gets sent to Replicate using the replicate library from python.
 This method then returns the prompt that is then further processed: